jhideki/MALScoreGuesser/README.md

 - Implementing a clip feature in the react-player to play only a portion of the video.
 - Developing a more sophisticated scoring system with enhanced visual feedback.

-## Contributing

-Contributions to the MAL Score Guesser are welcome!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on how to contribute.

-## License

-This project is licensed under the [MIT License](LICENSE).